-MC's corporate philosophy is enshrined in the Three Corporate Principles-corporate responsibility to society, integrity and fairness, and Global Understanding Through Business.
-Through corporate activities rooted in the principles of fairness and integrity, Mitsubishi Corporation strives to continuously raise corporate value.
-The Company believes that by helping to enrich society, both materially and spiritually, it will also meet the expectations of shareholders, customers and all other stakeholders.
+MC's corporate philosophy is enshrined in the Three Corporate Principles—Corporate Responsibility to Society, Integrity and Fairness, and Global Understanding Through Business.
+Through corporate activities rooted in the principles of fairness and integrity, MC strives to continuously raise corporate value.
+MC believes that by helping to enrich society, both materially and spiritually, it will also meet the expectations of shareholders, customers and all other stakeholders.

 Selection Criteria for Outside Directors and Outside Corporate Auditors

 MC has worked to expand and improve the number and quality of outside directors and outside corporate auditors in order to strengthen supervision.
 We have established selection criteria for outside directors and outside corporate auditors to clarify the role and selection policy for these individuals.